stflavian/RETMAP/docs/usage.md

 - Run the application using `./run.py` on Linux/MacOS or `python run.py` on any
 platform.

->**NOTE**
->
+!!! note

-> Depending on the settings you use in `config.in` the application will create separate folders for plots and written output.
+    Depending on the settings you use in `config.in` the application will create separate folders for plots and written output.
 To keep the working folder clean it is recommended that you also place the adsorption data and the properties file in a folder named `Input`.

 There is no notification or update tracker implemented in the application at the moment.
 The application will stop once it completes all the tasks mentioned in